 You can enjoy a better audio system without needing to purchase a new speaker system.

 How Far Can a Subwoofer Be from a Soundbar?

-The distance that a subwoofer can travel from a soundbar will depend on whether it’s wired or wireless.
-Your Soundbar houses your front speakers, so it is a great idea to keep them close together to ensure that they sound harmonious.
+The distance that a subwoofer placement can travel from a soundbar will depend on whether wireless or wired subwoofer.
+Your Soundbar houses your front speakers, so it is a great idea to keep them close together to ensure that they sound good and harmonious.

 Can I Put The Subwoofer In A Cabinet?